assemblymade/meta/app/views/help/questions/community.markdown

 title: Where should I communicate with people on Assembly?
 ---

 Generally, a product’s chat is the best place to talk to people.
-If you want to discuss a specific task or project, you can discuss in the comments there.
+If you want to discuss a specific bounty or project, you can discuss in the comments there.

 ---
-title: How can I call attention or assign a task to someone?
+title: How can I call attention or assign a bounty to someone?
 ---

-The best way to do this is to @mention the person in the comments below a task.
+The best way to do this is to @mention the person's username in the comments below a bounty.

 ---
 title: How can I reward someone for doing something awesome?